-1 those for other specialities and he gave specifics, 2 and, in relation to the delays, he told the Trust that 3 of the then-400 patients awaiting prostatic resection, based on international data, it could be expected at 4 5 least 10% would have a delayed diagnosis of carcinoma.
-11:49 6 He wrote that he was disclosing these facts "in the 7 interests of the public in general and these urological 8 patients in particular".
+Mr. O'Brien did raise concerns of public interest magnitude about the Trust's failure to comply with its duty of care to patients, in his grievance in 2018, which were not urgently addressed.
+He raised the increasing disparity between the waiting lists and those for other specialities and he gave specifics, 1 2 and, in relation to the delays, he told the Trust that of the then-400 patients awaiting prostatic resection, 3 based on international data, it could be expected at 4 5 least 10% would have a delayed diagnosis of carcinoma.
+11:49 He wrote that he was disclosing these facts "in the 6 7 interests of the public in general and these urological 8 patients in particular".